 Latin American nations do not usually loom in world history as the source of great traditions.
-They’re a borrower of forces and influences from other places that then merge with more local elements.
+A borrower of forces and influences from other places, they merge with more local elements.
 But the truth is Latin America has had a varied and significant role in world history.

-From the colonial period, Latin America—which in many ways is the world’s newest major civilization—had developed a number of important features.
+From the colonial period, Latin America—which in many ways is the world’s newest major civilization—had developed several important features.
 Its economy was, in many respects, dependent on that of western Europe through the intermediaries of Spain and Portugal.
 Particularly by the 18th century, though, important local manufacturing and other economic activities had developed.

 This is a transcript from the video series A Brief History of the World.
 Watch it now, on The Great Courses.

-Spain and Portugal had both tried to address this issue during the 18th century in a series of reforms, called the Bourbon reforms after the dynasty back home, that put the administration of the colonies increasingly in the hands of people sent out from the Iberian peninsula, who were born there and increasingly talented and efficient, hopefully.
+Spain and Portugal had both tried to address this issue during the 18th century in a series of reforms, called the Bourbon reforms after the dynasty back home, that increasingly put the administration of the colonies in the hands of people sent out from the Iberian peninsula—people who were born there and were talented and efficient, hopefully.
 There was some political change on the eve of the Long 19th Century, but it had some diverse implications.

-The goals were, obviously, national independence from Spanish and Portuguese control—although the Brazilian case is more complicated—but also the formation of liberal political states that would have parliaments, constitutions that would not be monarchies, and that would at least have some defense of individual rights.
-This was a liberal nationalist movement, much in the mold of similar efforts in western Europe and North America, so there was normally some hope by the leaders of the movement to curb the powers of the Catholic Church without necessarily overturning the church.
+The goals were national independence from Spanish and Portuguese control—although the Brazilian case is more complicated—but also the formation of liberal political states that would have parliaments, constitutions that would not be monarchies, and that would at least have some defense of individual rights.
+This was a liberal nationalist movement, in the mold of similar efforts in western Europe and North America.
+Normally, there was some hope by the leaders of the movement to curb the powers of the Catholic Church without necessarily overturning the church.

 Learn more about distinctions between Latin America and Latin Europe